-The engineering spectrum is meant to be seen as every bit technical and how brilliantly you can produce the desired output at work.
-However, while most engineers would like to think it’s entirely okay to not talk much and create an impact with their skills, what they may not realize is that communication cannot be completely off the table!
-Especially in an agile team that requires top-notch agile project management capabilities.
+The engineering spectrum is every bit technical and how brilliantly you can produce the desired output at work.
+However, while most engineers think that it’s okay not to talk much and create an impact with their skills.
+But they may not realize that Written communication cannot be completely off the table!

-Communicating effectively via written and verbal form plays an extremely vital role in the technical realm as well.
-It shouldn’t come as a surprise if a manager or even a company appreciates a professional who can ace in both parameters rather than only one.
+Communicating effectively via written and verbal form also plays an extremely vital role in the technical realm.
+It shouldn’t come as a surprise if the company appreciates a professional who can ace in both parameters.

 But Why Is Communication Crucial Altogether In An Agile Team?

-As a software engineer or developer, your Key Responsibility Areas (KRA’s) may focus on programming, testing, and/or developing but communication goes beyond all of that.
-It’s something that isn’t actively mentioned in the job descriptions when applying at a web application development company, UI UX design company or even a mobile app development company only because this is inevitable and considered a quality.
+As a software engineer or developer, your Key Responsibility Areas (KRA’s) may focus on programming, testing, and developing, but communication goes beyond all of that.
+It isn’t actively mentioned in the job descriptions when applying at a web application development company, UI UX design company, or even a mobile app development company only because this is inevitable and considered a quality.
 The way you communicate with others in the team or even those you’re working with can affect how well things go.
-It wouldn’t hurt to put the “people” aspect in “technical skills” overall.
+Overall, it wouldn’t hurt to put the “people” aspect in “technical skills.”

 And don’t get us wrong!
 We are aware engineering is purely a technical field.
-But it’s not fair to accept and get comfortable with the thought that a lot of people in the disciplines tend to be quieter about what they do because they’re busy getting things done.
-This is a major hindrance that needs nurturing!
-In fact, it’s not always easy to get everyone on board with everything!
-So during interviews, as well as throughout industry events and work meetings, remember that you’re part of an interdependent team – so try to make yourself heard more often and be a serious contributor towards solutions rather than letting any problems without answers linger in the background.
+But it’s unfair to accept and get comfortable with the thought that many disciplines tend to be quieter about what they do because they’re busy getting things done.
+It is a major hindrance that needs nurturing!
+It’s not always easy to get everyone on board with everything!
+So during interviews and industry events, and work meetings, remember that you’re part of an interdependent team – so try to make yourself heard more often and be a serious contributor towards solutions rather than letting any problems without answers linger in the background.

 Let’s explore the benefits of having asynchronous communication through written communication, of why your team might want to use:-